 Pat Dryer: From Corporate Career to Home Business Freedom

 Pat Dryer was used to making a great income in the Corporate world when suddenly within 3 days, he lost everything.
 Now, he is his own boss.
-His story.
+His story and interview is below.

 Thanks for accepting this interview, Pat.
 I’m excited to learn more about you.
-So, let’s get started.
+So, let’s get started with this interview.

 Where were you born and raised, what was childhood like, and what did you want to be when you ‘grew up?’

 I was born on the east coast in Mineola, NY.
 I was raised in Orange County, CA. I was two years old when we left NY so I grew up as a Southern California boy.

 My childhood was pretty awesome.
 We had seven kids in the family and there was always something going on around the house.
 It seemed to be the gathering place for the neighborhood.
 If someone was there at dinner time there was always room for one more.

 My oldest brother and I were always into sports and if you wanted to find us we were usually down at the school yard playing baseball, football or basketball.
 There was always a pickup game going on and we would be in the middle of it.

 As we grew older we got into more organized sports through the school system.
 My brother went into basketball and I went to football and track.
 I think sports gave us the skills and attitude/mindset that we carried into our careers.

 I went to school to become a Physical Therapist.
 I came to that conclusion after a football injury.
 The Physical Therapist I went to was a former college football player and he loved what he was doing.
 So, I thought that was what I wanted too.